PierinaTufillaro/WebScraping/README.md

 ## :mag_right: Bonus
   The API has a function that returns the title of a list of webpages.
-Those must be stored in a `.csv` file and file must be in the same place as `app.py`.
+Those must be stored in a `.csv` file which must be in the same place as `app.py`.
-  You have to open the terminal, go to the API directory.
+  You need to open the terminal and go to the API directory.
 Then place the `.csv` file and delete the pound key which are in the 3 last lines of the code.
 And run `python3 app.py`.
   It's amazing :yum:!